lpyedge/OxiCloud/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-The project is still in early stages, so there's lots of room for improvement:
+The project is still in early stages, so there's lots of room for improvement.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/something-useful`)
-3. Commit your changes (`git commit -m 'Add something useful'`)
-4. Push to the branch (`git push origin feature/something-useful`)
-5. Open a Pull Request
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information on how to contribute to OxiCloud.
+All contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## 📜 License

-OxiCloud is available under the MIT License.
-See the LICENSE file for more information.
+OxiCloud is available under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for more information.

 ---